-Shift-Right Testing: How to Embed Quality in Production
+Shift-Right Testing: Quality in Production

 For the past decade, "shift-left" has been the dominant quality engineering mantra — test earlier, test closer to the requirements, find defects before they're expensive.
 The advice is sound and the results are real.
 But shift-left alone has a blind spot: staging environments are not production.